236.3 Administration

 Plans for right of way acquisition are prepared by district design and approved by the district engineer in the respective districts.

 The approved right of way plans shall be uploaded in eProjects.
+The date the right of way plans were approved shall be entered in RWPA.

 236.3.3.2 Right of Way Cost Estimates